testr3g/jmn/README.md

 # Installation and configuration

 ## Install Symfony 3.2 et get the bundle here
-Get the Jmn/ProductBundle and put it in the directory bundles in the vendor vendor/bundles/Jmn/ProductBundle
+Get the Jmn/ProductBundle and put it in the directory bundles of the vendor vendor/bundles/Jmn/ProductBundle

 ## Add JmnProductBundle to your application kernel